When to Visit Key West, Florida: What to Expect by Season & Month

 August

-The hurricane season starts to peak in August, so book last minute or make sure all your reservations are refundable.
-Expect muggy days and regular storms.
-August is also the warmest month in Key West, with average highs of 85°F (29°C).
+The hurricane season starts to peak in August, so we suggest booking last minute or making sure all your reservations are refundable.
+We’d expect to see lots of muggy days and regular storms.

 Key West Museum of Art & History in August